Algoritmeregister/standard/README.md

 Deze code base is in pre-alpha, dat wil zeggen dat alles nog ter discussie staat.

-## About this document
+## Standard for Public Code

-We are planning on following https://standard.publiccode.net/ more and more over time.
+We are planning on following https://standard.publiccode.net/ more and more over time:

-## Standard for Public Code checklist

 ### Code in the open
 - [ ] All source code for any policy and software in use (unless used for fraud detection) MUST be published and publicly accessible.